Dealing with workplace bullying can be one of a manager’s most difficult tasks, yet it is one that no manager can afford to ignore.

 - Don’t ignore employee complaints of workplace bullying: A company that ignores or fails to act on a complaint can potentially be sued for damages by a bullied employee.
 If there are signs or complaints, act immediately.
 Most bullying is subtle and secretive, so by the time bullying makes itself visible, you may have already lost good people and seen your team’s morale affected.
 A good manager is actively looking for bullying and intervening early to fix it.
 Learn how to keep tabs on your team for help on how to do this.

 - Have a policy and a process: Make sure there is a clear and transparent process that ensures that all complaints are investigated, that there is real action taken to protect the complainant (bullying will usually increase after a complaint is made) and that there are real consequences for the bully.
 Some workplace bullies can be rehabilitated, but many have antisocial personality features that are hard to change.
 Either way, the person who has been bullied should not have to continue working with the person who has attacked them.

 - Understand the legalities of workplace bullying: The Safe Work Australia Guide for Preventing and Responding to Workplace Bullying gives an overview of what you need to do to stay on the right side of the legislation.

 - Create a bully-free culture: Make it clear that your workplace will not tolerate bullying, and outline what bullying is and what will happen to anyone who does it.
 Make sure there are guides accessible on your intranet and in your staff recreation areas.

 There is an old schoolyard wisdom that you have to punch the bully in the nose to make him stop.
-Though you can’t do this in the workplace, if you get the slightest whiff of bullying in your team, step in fast and step in hard.
-Your team has the right to a safe workplace, and it’s your job to make that happen.
+Though you can’t do this in the workplace, if you get the slightest whiff of workplace bullying in your team, step in fast and step in hard.
+Your team has the right to a safe work environment, and it’s your job to make that happen.